Vyral/shawn-lepp-recruiting/_drafts/improving-our-value-proposition-in-2020.md

 {% include youtube.html %}

+<center><em>How do we show buyers that they should be working with us?
+It’s all about improving our value proposition.</em></center>

-I hope everyone had a great holiday season and a happy New Year’s.
+<br>I hope everyone had a great holiday season and a happy New Year’s.
 To start what I hope will be a great 2020, I’m sharing how we’ve begun to change our value proposition.

 **Buyers are able to find properties online and make use of an array of real estate apps**; they have access to all the sold information and they can see what’s on the market.